webmproject/WebPShop/README.md

 ## Limitations

 *   Only English is currently supported.
-*   Only "RGB Color" image mode is currently supported.
+*   Only "RGB Color" image mode at "8 Bits/Channel" is currently supported.
 *   WebP images cannot exceed 16383 x 16383 pixels.
 *   The Timeline data is not used; thus animations rely on layers for defining frames (set duration as "(123 ms)" in each layer's name), and they need to